TsaiLintung/fastdid/README.md

 **fastdid**'s estimators is identical to **did**'s.
 As the performance gains mostly come from efficient data manipulation, the key estimation implementations are analogous.
 For example, 2x2 DiD (`estimate_did.R` and `DRDID::std_ipw_did_panel`), influence function from weights (`aggregate_gt.R/get_weight_influence`, `compute.aggte.R/wif`), and multiplier bootstrap (`get_se.R` and `mboot.R`).

 Therefore, the estimates are practically identical.
 For point estimates, the difference is negligible (smaller than 1e-12), and is most likely the result of [floating-point error](https://en.wikipedia.org/wiki/Floating-point_error_mitigation).

-For standard errors, the estimates can be slightly different in certain situations, but the difference never exceeds 1\% of **did**'s standard error estimates.
-The situations where estimates differ include clustering, due to randomness from bootstrap, and controlling for covariates, due to different packages used for logit estimation.
+For standard errors, the estimates can be slightly different sometimes, but the difference never exceeds 1\% of **did**'s standard error estimates.

 ## Interface